New Finmeccanica head faces fallout from India crisis

 “The negative outlook reflects heightened challenges in achieving a stronger operating and financial profile that is consistent with expectations for the Baa3 rating,” it said.

-Moody’s cited a soft outlook for defense spending and the need for Finmeccanica to sell off more assets.
+Moody’s cited a soft outlook for defence spending and the need for Finmeccanica to sell off more assets.

 Pansa, who joined the company in 2001 as chief financial officer, will be supported by Guido Venturoni, 78, a former admiral who becomes vice chairman and who was the senior independent director on the Finmeccanica board.

-Shareholder meetings will be held in April to finalize the new board which is when a new chairman could be appointed to work alongside Pansa.
+Shareholder meetings will be held in April to finalise the new board which is when a new chairman could be appointed to work alongside Pansa.

-The heavily indebted group is trying to sell units including its AnsaldoEnergia power engineering business to focus on its core aerospace and defense activities.
+The heavily indebted group is trying to sell units including its AnsaldoEnergia power engineering business to focus on its core aerospace and defence activities.

 The 50-year-old Pansa, a graduate of Italy’s prestigious Bocconi University where Italian prime minister Mario Monti also studied, was involved in disposal talks alongside Orsi.